 Judge to reopen immigration case of spouse of fallen soldier

-PHOENIX (AP) — A Phoenix immigration judge has agreed to reopen the case of a deported man who was living in the country illegally.
+PHOENIX (AP) — A Phoenix immigration judge will reopen the case of a deported man who was living in the country illegally.

 The Arizona Republic reports lawyer Ezequiel Hernandez learned Thursday that Judge Silvia Arrellano had granted a motion to reopen the immigration case of Jose Arturo Gonzalez Carranza, the spouse of a soldier killed in Afghanistan.

-Hernandez, who represents Gonzalez Carranza, says ICE prosecutors did not oppose his motion to reopen the case.
-ICE officials declined to comment.
+Hernandez, who represents Gonzalez Carranza, says ICE prosecutors did not oppose his motion.
+ICE officials declined comment.

 A judge earlier this month ordered Gonzalez Carranza deported for failing to attend a court hearing.
 Hernandez claims Gonzalez Carranza was not aware of the hearing until April 8, when federal immigration officers arrested him.
 He was deported to Mexico three days later.